TOP 8-BALL SHOOTERS1. Jason Kirkwood (155) (Michigan)

 NAPA NATIONALSThe NAPA holds a yearly singles championship for all qualified NAPA players.
 The NAPA Nationals is a championship tournament that defines the best NAPA players from North America in each skill level class.
 All NAPA Player's qualify for the NAPA Nationals directly from their home town without having to play in regional events.

-Players can qualify by:
+Players on teams qualify by: